ngrok/ngrok-docs/docs/api/index.md

 The ngrok API provides programmatic access to all of ngrok's resources.

-The API is REST-ish.
+The API is REST.
 It follows most of the conventions of a REST API but diverges slightly when the REST model does not fit well.

 The API is available at `https://api.ngrok.com`.
 The API listens only on